mykulls/biome/README.md

 npm install
 ```

-Remember to only commit changes to the proper branch (server or client) and create pull requests to main when completed with a task.
+Remember to only commit changes to dev and create pull requests to main when completed with a task.